Fall colors come to Shenandoah National Park - RV Travel

 Some areas have more color than others, as the park is more than 100 miles long.
 The good news is wet weather can often bring out more brilliant colors, so the park is hoping for a colorful autumn.

 “I have worked here 22 years.
 I have never been disappointed in a fall.
-There’s always part of the time in later October where you just drive and say wow, it’s beautiful” said Hurlbert.
+There’s always part of the time in later October where you just drive and say wow, it’s beautiful,” said Hurlbert.

 Hurlbert said the park sees hundreds of thousands of visitors in the fall.
 She said you may need to come several times to see the peak and recommends coming on week days and mornings to avoid the crowds.